1

 A well-written cover letter for a registered nurse typically ranges from 250 to 400 words.
 Be concise, focusing on relevant experiences, skills, and your passion for nursing.
 Please keep it to one page, ensuring that essential information stands out to the hiring manager.

-We recommend including your contact information and using the same formatting and styling choices as your resume.
+To address your cover letter, we recommend including your contact information and using the same formatting and styling choices as your resume.
 These matching headers create a cohesive application packet that helps your resume stand out and helps hiring managers find your information.
 Our Cover Letter Builder features a matching resume tool to help you craft both documents on one convenient site.

 It’s generally not recommended to mention salary expectations in the cover letter.
 Focus on showcasing your qualifications and enthusiasm for the role.
 Salary negotiations usually occur during the later stages of the hiring process.